guinetn/browserLocalHomepage/assets/books/code/repos/git.md

 ### Set up different accounts on your local machine

 using SSH keys instead of the usual HTTPS connection.

+### Git Bash

+Provides a UNIX-based environment on Windows OS machines when we install Git.

 ## More
 - https://dev.to/codetraveling/how-to-manage-multiple-github-accounts-on-your-local-machine-3gj0